rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/example1/results.md

 ## Run times

+Here's a summary of some run times, but note that these may vary from run to run (even on the same computer), particularly for short runs.

 These runs were done on a Macbook Pro with the M1 chip and 6 OpenMP threads.

 |example | finest-level grid resolution | elapsed wall time | Total CPU time |